clowd/Clowd/README.md

 # Building Clowd

-The Clowd.WinNative project must be compiled before Clowd.
-If using Visual Studio, this should be done automatically.
-If using Rider, you may need to edit the run configuration to build WinNative before starting the main project.
+The Clowd.Native project must be compiled before Clowd.
+If using Visual Studio, this should be done automatically when pressing F6.
+If using Rider, you may need to edit the run configuration to build Native before starting the main project.

 If having any troubles compiling with the IDE, you can replicate a CI build by running the following commands: